polatengin/polatengin/README.md

 ## 💼 Job

-I'm working as a Software Engineer in [Microsoft](https://github.com/microsoft)
+I'm working as a Senior Software Engineer in [Microsoft](https://github.com/microsoft)

 ## 🔭 I'm currently working on